Rafostar/cast-to-tv-config/README.md

 ```

 ## Usage
-Simply run `cast-to-tv-config` in terminal and answer shown questions.<br>
+Run `cast-to-tv-config` in terminal and answer shown questions.
+After that open extension preferences (Cast Settings) and select your device in Chromecast tab.

 Results are saved into Cast to TV extension folder, so there is no need to run it every time.<br>
 Please note that launching devices scan in extension prefs will overwrite config file.